RandomFractals/venn-diagram-generator/README.md

 # Side Project Goal

-Demonstrate Angular 4, d3 v4, and custom Material UI CSS mini-app setup best practices from start to finish with micro commits in a few days or so.
+Demonstrate custom Angular 4, SVG, and Material UI CSS mini-app setup best practices from start to finish with micro commits in a few days or so.

 # App Dev Status